Mathematics in Ethiopia: Scales and steelyards

 The balance has been the most renowned instrument within Ethiopian society.
-It has various terms in native languages: the Ge'ez word madalew (መድሎት; plural: መዳልው) is first mentioned by the chronicle Emperor Gelawdewos (1540–1559), in which the ruler spent 10,000 madalew of gold for purchase of books.
+It has various terms in native languages: the Ge'ez word madalew (መድሎት; plural: መዳልው) is first mentioned by the chronicle of Emperor Gelawdewos (1540–1559), in which the ruler spent 10,000 madalew of gold for purchase of books.
 However, the text may be a mistake by a French editor, and actually refer to 10,000 waqet (ወቄት).

 Two types of weighting instruments were used.
 The first was a conventional balance consisting of two equal-length lever arms with two trays: one to hold the object to be weighted and the other to hold a comparison weight.
 The second was a steelyard balance based on a single tray subtended from a level with unequal arms, the longer arm counteracting the tray.
 As the more sensitive of the two instruments, steelyards were used to measure the weight of precious metals and other valuable goods.
 The use of the steelyard was first mentioned in Johnston's early-19th century account of Shewan market in Aliyu Amba, where he recorded "a rude kind of balance".

-Traditional scales are known by various names, such as amole masa (አሞሌ ማሳ), which are used to measure bars of salt or cotton.
+Traditional scales are known by various names, such as amole mäsa (አሞሌ መሳ), which are used to measure bars of salt or cotton.
 This type of scale had three notches for weighing different objects.
-The first, near the end of piece of wood, was used to weigh heavy objects (also known as amole mass); the second, known as senbet (lit. 'notch'), was used to measure smaller articles including salt, pepper, flour, coffee, and butter; the third, known as bäkus (በኩሽ) or just (ኩሽ), was equal to half of a senbet and a quarter of an amole masa.
+The first, near the end of a piece of wood, was used to weigh heavy objects (also known as amole mäsa); the second, known as sinbit (lit. 'notch'), was used to measure smaller articles including salt, pepper, flour, coffee, and butter; the third, known as bäkush (በኩሽ) or kush (ኩሽ), was equal to half of a sinbit (ስንብት) and a quarter of an amole mäsa.
 The modern type of steelyard balance was introduced by Italians during their second occupation of Ethiopia, and are still used by Gurage merchants for fruit and vegetables.